The last piece in the contractor pension puzzle

 The issue relates to pension contributions made from a limited company by controlling directors, their spouses, or related employees.
 Until now, it wasn't clear by any means whether substanital pension contributions would be acceptable with HMRC and therefore qualify as tax relief as a legitimate business expense.

-''This is a significant announcement that clears up most of the questions that had troubled pension contributions in the past 14 months,'' says Tony Harris, principal with the Richmond, Surrey-based firm ContractorFinancials.
+''This is a significant announcement that clears up most of the questions that had troubled pension contributions in the past 14 months,'' says an expert independent financial adviser (IFA).

 Revenue Will Not Challenge Contributions